AryaDSingh/Java-Sudoku-Group-Project-CMPT-276/Iteration2.md

 > As a teacher, I want to specify a list of word pairs for my students to practice this week.

-In the "Settings" the user will have the option which will say "Word Bank".
-After clicking on this option device will open a window showing 18 text fields.
-9 on one side and other 9 on another.
-User will be able to write 9 words of language students know and 9 words of language Teacher wants students to practice.
-These will be added to the app (teacher must enter in all 18 text fields) and reterieved later while practising.
+In the "Settings" screen, the user will have the option to click on "Word Bank".
+After clicking on this option, the device will open a window showing 18 text fields.
+Nine on one side and the other nine on the other side.
+The user will be able to modify the text fields according to what words they would like to learn.
+On one side, nine words of their native language and on the other side nine words of the language they are learning.
+They will then be added to the app and can be retrieved for practice later.
+For example, a teacher could specify a list of word pairs, and it is up to the student(user) to modify the text fields and practice those new word pairs.

 <img src="img/settings_button.png">
 <img src="img/settings_screen.png">